Types of buyers when selling your company

 There are several types of buyers that will be interested in your company when you are ready to sell.
 When the time comes to sell, you should already know who the best type of buyer will be for your company.
 First, you have to think about what you want to achieve.
 Do you want to maximize the value you will get for the business?
 Are there some people (like your children, family, or key employees) that you want to give an opportunity to run the company?
 Do you care about the brand and the way the company will be run in the future?

 Determining which buyer type is best suited can often be an essential step in the process of selling a business.
-The CFIE M&A advisor can help you with selecting the most suitable buyer.
+The CFIE M&A adviser can help you with selecting the most suitable buyer.
 Within the CFIE network, only competent consultants are available.
-Select your international M&A advisor for the best preparation to sell your company.
+Select your international M&A adviser for the best preparation to sell your company.

 There are several types of buyers that exist in the market.
 Within these groups of buyers, there is still a large variety of companies.
 Allocating your possible buyers to these groups can give you an idea of who to pursue when selling your company.
 The list below starts with the family or children in the top position.
 This type of buyer is a ‘different animal’ in the list that often gets higher priority due to personal preferences.
 Selling to this group most often has no financial motives.

 - Private equity (also with portfolio companies)

 - Management or employees (MBO)

 Buyer for your business 1: your children or family

 This item from the list is a specific category (your children or family) where you have personal reasons to sell your company.
 Your children or other family members are normally the first possible buyer for your company.
 If you have children and would like them to take over the company, you will have thought this through probably a thousand times already.
 You should not take this too lightly and be sure they are qualified in order to prevent disappointments at a later stage.
 Questions you can ask yourself are if you have tested their skills enough, is their background, motivation, and knowledge sufficient?